Whisky: Scotch

 Whisky made in Scotland is known as Scotch whisky, or simply as "Scotch" (especially in North America).

 Scotch whiskies are generally distilled twice, although some are distilled a third time and others even up to twenty times.
-Scotch Whisky Regulations require anything bearing the label "Scotch" to be distilled in Scotland and matured for a minimum of three years in oak casks, among other, more specific criteria.
+Scotch Whisky Regulations require anything bearing the label "Scotch" to be distilled and bottled in Scotland and matured for a minimum of three years in oak casks, among other, more specific criteria.
 Any age statement on the bottle, in the form of a number, must reflect the age of the youngest Scotch whisky used to produce that product.
 A whisky with an age statement is known as guaranteed age whisky.
 Scotch whisky without an age statement may, by law, be as young as three years old.

-The basic types of Scotch are malt and grain, which are combined to create blends.
+The basic types of Scotch are malt whisky, grain whisky, or a blend of the two made in Scotland.
 Scotch malt whiskies were divided into five main regions: Highland, Lowland, Islay, Speyside and Campbeltown.
 Each of the whisky producing regions has a distinct flavour profile and characteristics to the whisky they produce.

-There is also a sixth region recognized by some sources, though not by the Scotch Whisky Association, The Islands, excluding Islay.
+There is also a sixth region recognized by some sources, though not by the Scotch Whisky Association: the Islands, excluding Islay.
 This unofficial region, (part of the Highlands according to the Association), includes the following whisky-producing islands making Island single malt: Arran, Jura, Mull, Orkney, and Skye.